What is person-centred counselling?

 Payments are made via bank transfer before each session.

-Do you offer online counselling?
+How do you offer counselling?

 Is counselling confidential?